VarunRaj7/StatisticalAnalysis_CO2Data/README.md

 # Statistical Analysis on CO2 Uptake in Grass Plants Dataset

 This the final group project submitted to the course: BANA 6043 Statistical Computing.
-This Project statistically explores the relationship between the variables of the data using the **Box and Whisker plots, t-tests, ANOVA tests and ANOVA two-factor analysis** in **SAS**.
+This Project makes four hypothesis claims on the data and verifies the hypothesis whether they are statistically significant using the **t-tests, ANOVA tests, and ANOVA two-factor analysis** in **SAS**.

 The SAS code can be found in the appendix of the report as well as in the SAS_Code.sas file.